PolyPhyHub/PolyPhy-Website/docs/source/contribution/code_contribution.rst

 To submit pull requests, just head over to the PolyPhy repository on GitHub and click the “fork” button.
 After that, you need to clone the repository you forked using your favorite git client or git CLI.

-Creating a Fork
+Creating a fork
 ******************

 Clone your fork to your local machine::

     git clone git@github.com:USERNAME/FORKED-PROJECT.git

-Keeping Your Fork Up to Date
+Keeping your fork up to date
 ********************************

 Add 'upstream' repo to list of remotes::